 Some bath products fizz and make bubbles when added to water.
 Ever wonder why?
-Try this experiment to find out.
+Discover how fizzy bath bombs can not only invigorate your bathtime but your science lessons, as well!
+With this easy spa science project, you’ll first make your own fizzy bath bombs, then experiment with them to discover acid-base chemical reactions.
 (Adult supervision recommended.)

 - 1/2 cup baking soda